 And a kind of aster, which I think is called "Seaside Dasiy."

+And of course, what blog post would be complete without a bird skeleton?!
+We found an ex-cormorant.
+Cause of death: nosy photographers.
 One thing you can see in this picture is the way the flight feathers are actually attached directly to the wing bones (not the skin).
 Those things are really stuck in there, together forever, huh?

 Check it out, even with this crappy camera-phone picture, you can kinda see that the cormorant's eye ring is still in the socket.
 Cool.